How to engage children in portraiture

 Location

-Find a location that is safe.
+Find a safe location.
 For instance, you don’t want to worry about little ones getting too close to a busy street.
 It is also important to find a wide open space where the kids can run around while you are focusing on the parents or one child at a time.
 Kids don’t like to be bored; they like to explore and test boundaries.
 If you choose a location where they can do a little exploring and they can run around and have fun, chances are you will be able to capture some great shots.

 I often opt for local public gardens and arboretums.
 At these locations, I have had luck getting so many unexpected pictures when the children don’t know you are photographing them.
 They are just being themselves, and I will happen to get a genuine smile from them rather than telling them to say “cheese”.
 They are usually wide open with an array of different things to explore, and the backgrounds are always beautiful.
 You don’t have to position them directly in front of a beautiful flowering bush because chances are there are many flowering bushes nearby so you are guaranteed to get at least one in the background.